antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 Cryptography Updates
 --------------------

 The team is updating the [System.Security.Cryptography APIs](https://msdn.microsoft.com/library/system.security.cryptography.aspx) to support the [Windows CNG cryptography APIs](https://msdn.microsoft.com/library/windows/desktop/aa376214.aspx).
 To date, the .NET Framework has use an earlier version of [Windows Cryptography APIs](https://msdn.microsoft.com/library/windows/desktop/aa380255.aspx) as the basis of the System.Security.Cryptography implementation.
 We have had requests to support the CNG API, since it supports [modern cryptography algorithms](https://msdn.microsoft.com/library/windows/desktop/bb204775.aspx#suite_b_support), which are important for certain categories of apps.

-In this update, the team has added support to use CNG certificate keys with the [X509Certificate2 class](https://msdn.microsoft.com/library/system.security.cryptography.x509certificates.x509certificate2.aspx).
+The team made the following improvements:

+- RSA Encryption: Added support for OAEP padding using the SHA-2 hash family.
+- RSA Signing: Added support for PSS padding
+- RSA usability: Improved API surface area.
+- RSA usability: Added X509Certificate2.GetRSAPublicKey() and X509Certificate2.GetRSAPrivateKey(), they return null for non-RSA certificates, use a CNG based implementation when possible (which can use the new encryption and signing padding modes), or a CAPI based implementation when required (certain hardware RSA implementations (like smartcards)).

 Unix Time
 ---------